patronasxdxd/CTFS/docs/88mph.md

 In the MPHNFT contract, there was a vulnerability present in init() function, which allowed any user to claim ownership of the contract.
-Best practices recommend using a constructor or an initialization guard to ensure that the initialization process happens only once.

 ### Exploited code